itsakettle/itsakettle.github.io/_posts/2023-11-08-3-precision_vs_specificity.md

   * A binary machine learning classifier.

-  * A Covid-19 antigen test.
+  * A test for an illness.

   * Guessing whether a flipped coin will come up heads or tails.